JJimmyFlynn/craft-infra-ec2/README.md

 ### Load Balancer
 An ALB is configured to route traffic to the application EC2 instances target group.
 As explained in the CloudFront section, this application is frontend by CloudFront and the ALB only allows incoming connections from the CloudFront Service.
-The ALB listens on both HTTP and HTTPS but redirects all traffic to HTTPS.
+The ALB listens on HTTPS (Cloudfront is configured to redirect all HTTP traffic to HTTPS).
 #### Health Checks
 The ALB performs a health check by accessing the built-in Craft health check route at `/actions/app/health-check`